Exceptional collections on isotropic Grassmannians: Introduction

-Our construction depends on several choices (subject to one restriction) that we are going to explain now.
+Now let us describe the construction in the general case.
+The details can be found in Section \ref{ss-ckb}.
+The construction depends on several choices (subject to one restriction) that we are going to explain now.
 Let $D = D_\BG$ be the Dynkin diagram of $\BG$.
-Denote by $\beta$ the simple root (a vertex of $D$) corresponding to the maximal parabolic $\BP$, and by $\xi$ the corresponding fundamental weight of $\BG$.
+Denote by $\beta$ the simple root (a vertex of $D$) corresponding to the maximal parabolic subgroup $\BP$, and by $\xi$ the corresponding fundamental weight of $\BG$.

 The restriction is

 We denote the complement of $\beta$ and $\Do$ by $\Di$

 and call it the {\sf inner component}\/ of $D_\BG$.
 We consider the simply connected subgroups